 The most significant estimates and assumptions made in the preparation of the financial statements related to the fair value and depreciation of Property, Plant and Equipment.
 Details are set out in Note 9.
 The valuation of property, plant and equipment necessarily involves estimation uncertainty with the potential to materially impact on the carrying amount of such assets in the next reporting period.

 (g) New and Revised Accounting Standards

 First time mandatory application of Australian Accounting Standards and Interpretations

-One new accounting standard was applied for the first time in 2021-22:
+No new accounting standards were applied for the first time during 2022-23